shoale4/pdaf_v2/README.md

 Now, PDAF can be run with just a few tweaks to this code here.

 To download and run:
-1. Make sure your machine has the dependencies installed listed on the PDAF website (cmake, gfortran, etc).
+1. Make sure your machine has the dependencies installed listed on the PDAF website ('''cmake''', '''gfortran''', etc).
 2. Clone the PDAF repo (https://github.com/PDAF/PDAF).
 3. Navigate to the /tutorial folder.
 4. Clone this repo into that folder and rename it whatever you'd like (mMS for example, for Modified Mitchell-Schaeffer).